 At one time, Broadway, one of the oldest streets in Los Angeles, was the center of action and hub of business for decades.
-On this once magnificent street, theaters were built up and down the thoroughfare, housing vaudeville acts and later movie theaters.
+On this once magnificent street, theaters lined the thoroughfare, housing vaudeville acts and later movie theaters.
 After awhile this once grand street fell into disrepair, another victim of the blight that struck downtown Los Angeles.
 However, things are changing.
-There is a move to restore the street and its businesses, including its grand theaters, back to their former glory and revitalize the area.
-Thanks to Bringing Back Broadway progress is being made in the Broadway Theater District and Night on Broadway is an opportunity to tour these theaters and appreciate them in their (to be)restored glory.
+The community wished for restoration of the street and its businesses.
+Including its grand theaters, Broadway inches towards its former glory.
+Thanks to Bringing Back Broadway progress is being made in the Broadway Theater District.
+Night on Broadway allows guests to tour these theaters and appreciate them in their (to be)restored glory.

-Should you choose to go to Night on Broadway next year (it was at the end of January in 2015), my recommendation is to go early.
-Many of the theaters were filled to the brim for the stage shows and pushing your way past the crowds to get in wasn’t my favorite way to experience the evening.
+Should you choose to go to Night on Broadway, my recommendation is to go early.
+Guests filled many of the theaters to the brim for the stage shows.
+Pushing your way past the crowds to get in wasn’t my favorite way to experience the evening.
 It is wonderful the evening generates such excitement in the community.
 Just go prepared to join thousands of other people who are as excited to experience the theaters as you are.

 The evening was an enchanting experience to step back in time and imagine what life was like back in the day.
 Next year I’ll come prepared (and with flatter shoes!)
 If you ever get the opportunity to venture inside one of these theaters